 \section{Related Work}

-Recent efforts have extended Neural Radiance Fields (NeRF) \citep{mildenhall2021nerf} to model radio signal propagation in complex 3D environments. \textbf{NeRF2} \citep{zhao2023nerf2} is a notable example, leveraging a NeRF-like architecture composed of two neural networks.
-It takes as input the position of a virtual transmitter, the direction from receiver to transmitter, and the transmitter's location.
-The network predicts signal strength and attenuation, incorporating the attenuation term into the rendering equation as opacity.
-This formulation adapts the volumetric rendering equation from computer graphics to RF propagation, where accumulated opacity modulates the received signal along sampled paths.
-While NeRF2 demonstrates strong generalization from sparse measurements, it requires several hours of training and incurs high rendering latency—often in the range of hundreds of milliseconds per frame—thus limiting its suitability for real-time applications.
+Recent efforts have extended Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} to model radio propagation in complex 3D environments. \textbf{NeRF\textsuperscript{2}} \cite{zhao2023nerf2} is a notable example that uses a NeRF-like architecture with two neural networks.
+It takes as input a virtual transmitter position, the direction from receiver to transmitter, and the transmitter location.
+The network predicts signal strength and attenuation, incorporating attenuation into the rendering equation as opacity.
+This adapts volumetric rendering from computer graphics to RF propagation.
+While NeRF\textsuperscript{2} generalizes well from sparse measurements, it requires several hours of training and has high latency, often hundreds of milliseconds per frame, which limits real-time use.

-\textbf{NeWRF}~\citep{lu2024newrf} adapts NeRF for wireless channel prediction by integrating a $1/d$ path loss term into the volumetric rendering equation and leveraging direction-of-arrival (DoA) information to model RF propagation.
-It introduces a ray-casting mechanism guided by DoA estimates and a ray-searching algorithm for generalization to unvisited receiver locations.
-While effective for fixed-transmitter, mobile-receiver scenarios, NeWRF incurs high computational costs, requiring hours of training and hundreds of milliseconds per inference, limiting its suitability for real-time applications.
+\textbf{NeWRF}~\cite{lu2024newrf} extends NeRF for wireless channel prediction by adding a $1/d$ path loss term and using direction-of-arrival information.
+It uses ray casting guided by DoA estimates and a ray search procedure to generalize to unseen receiver locations.
+While effective in fixed-transmitter, mobile-receiver settings, it also requires hours of training and has inference latency in the hundreds of milliseconds, making it too slow for real-time use.

-\textbf{WRFGS}~\citep{wen2025neuralrepresentationwirelessradiation} extends Gaussian splatting to wireless signal modeling by representing the radio field with spatial Gaussians and using a neural network to predict signal value and attenuation.
-In the same work, the authors also introduce \textbf{WRFGS+}, an enhanced variant of WRFGS that incorporates a more expressive network capable of estimating opacity, scaling, and rotation, thereby improving reconstruction quality.
-However, this increased complexity results in high computational cost, requiring hours of training and around 8\,ms per query at inference, thereby undermining the core efficiency advantages of Gaussian splatting.
+\textbf{WRFGS}~\cite{wen2025neuralrepresentationwirelessradiation} applies Gaussian splatting to RF modeling by representing the radio field with spatial Gaussians and using a neural network to predict signal values and attenuation.
+WRFGS+ improves accuracy with a more expressive network that also predicts opacity, scaling, and rotation.
+This added complexity increases computation, requiring hours of training and about 8\,ms inference time, which reduces the efficiency benefits of Gaussian splatting.